 SMS +45 21717127 or send an e-mail to firstname.lastname@example.org in advance if you wish to interview the winners of a specific prize.

 News items will be published regularly on norden.org and social media

 We will publish news from the awards ceremony as each prize is presented.
-The news items will be available in all the Nordic languages at www.norden.org and via Twitter.
-We use the hashtag #nrpriser
+The news items will be available in all the Nordic languages at and via Twitter updates.
+We use the hashtag #nrpriser.

-LIVE: the awards ceremony can be watched throughout the Nordic Region
+The awards ceremony can be watched LIVE throughout the Nordic Region

 - Elisabet Skylare, email@example.com, +45 21 71 71 27